drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 ```

 In order to answer the first question (what is the probability of picking a red
-token) we want to repeat this many times.
+token) repeat this many times.

-We do this by defining a Python function (which is akin to a mathematical
+Do this by defining a Python function (which is akin to a mathematical
-function) that allows us to repeat code:
+function) that makes repeating code possible:

 ```{code-cell} ipython3
 def pick_a_token(container):